Research Assistant Professor, School of Forest Resources and Environmental Science

 Ecosystem processes related to carbon cycling

-I want to understand how forested ecosystems work, and then I want to apply that understanding to restore them.
+My current research focuses are: 1.
+Importance of wood contributions to soil carbon pools and fluxes, and 2.
+Soil sustainability and land use.
 My training is in processes related to forested ecosystem carbon storage.
 I've examined changes in carbon storage related to forest age (Wyoming, USA), the influence of nitrogen-fixing tree species (Hawaii and Puerto Rico, USA), and coarse root production and soil differences (Tasmania, Australia).

 I've found stable isotopes to be a valuable tool for some of my research questions.
 Carbon isotopes allowed me to look at losses of old soil carbon and gains of new soil carbon in systems of land use change from C4 to C3 species, and I've used oxygen isotopes to evaluate water sources of riparian bur oak.
 I'm in the midst of refocusing my belowground carbon storage work into ecosystem restoration with an emphasis on soil.
 I feel that it is an imperative that I help to restore ecosystems that have been disrupted.
 I now look at our world through the eyes of my two young children, who have greatly influenced my views on how important it is to help where you can.